Dark Mode

 • A credit or debit card

-Here is information about other fees related to the AOS process:
+Other fees related to the AOS process include:

-The amounts are non-refundable, regardless of whether you decide to withdraw your application or USCIS decides to take additional actions on your request.
+The amounts are non-refundable, regardless of whether you decide to withdraw your application or USCIS decides to take additional action on your request.

 How To Apply For An Adjustment Of Status

-The adjustment of status process includes several stages.
-To apply:
+The adjustment of status processes includes several stages.

-2. Establish if you are eligible for adjustment of status (i.e. whether you can apply for a Green Card from within the U.S.)
+2. Confirm if you are eligible for adjustment of status (i.e. whether you can apply for a Green Card from within the U.S.).

-3. Have your sponsor (petitioner) submit a petition for your Green Card category
+3. Ask your sponsor (petitioner) to submit a petition for your Green Card category.
+They must:

-• File Form I-140, Immigrant Petition for Alien Workers, for an employment-based Green Card
+– Submit Form I-140, Immigrant Petition for Alien Workers, for an employment-based Green Card.

-• File Form I-730, Refugee/Asylee Relative Petition, for a humanitarian Green Card
+– Use Form I-730, Refugee/Asylee Relative Petition, for a humanitarian Green Card.

 10. Get your Green Card